Analyzing Prudential Bancorp (PBIP) & Its Competitors

 |2.20

-Prudential Bancorp presently has a consensus target price of $15.00, suggesting a potential upside of 10.29%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 5.31%.
-Given Prudential Bancorp’s higher possible upside, equities research analysts plainly believe Prudential Bancorp is more favorable than its competitors.
+Prudential Bancorp currently has a consensus price target of $15.00, suggesting a potential upside of 7.99%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 4.56%.
+Given Prudential Bancorp’s higher possible upside, equities research analysts plainly believe Prudential Bancorp is more favorable than its rivals.

+Prudential Bancorp pays an annual dividend of $0.28 per share and has a dividend yield of 2.0%.
+Prudential Bancorp pays out 25.0% of its earnings in the form of a dividend.
+As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.2% and pay out 28.2% of their earnings in the form of a dividend.
+Prudential Bancorp has increased its dividend for 1 consecutive years.

 Valuation and Earnings

-This table compares Prudential Bancorp and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Prudential Bancorp and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue